-(Note: this post was written almost 5 years ago and has now been superceded by Oops, therapy which explains how, despite my protestations, my anger issues continued for some time and eventually led me, finally, to counselling.
+(Note: this post was written almost 5 years ago.
+It has now been superceded by Oops, therapy which explains how, despite my protestations, my anger issues continued for some time and finally led me to counselling.
 As with my other earlier posts, I considered deleting it as much out of embarrassment as anything else.
-However, I know that many of the people who read these posts are fellow bereaved parents, for whom being able to see my journey and knowing that it is possible to navigate it is more important than my pride.)
+However, I know that many of the people who read these posts are fellow bereaved parents, for whom being able to see this journey and knowing that it is possible to navigate it is more important than my pride.)

 It’s almost a year since I last wrote about the challenges of returning to work after my son died.
 A lot has happened since then, so it’s longer than normal.
 As always, I hope that it’s helpful for anyone else on a similar journey or friends who just want to know how life is.